 Closed areas and interim protected areas

-If VMS position reports received by the Secretariat indicates the presence of a fishing vessel in closed areas, or of a fishing vessel excluding those using line and trap methods in an interim protected area, as defined in paragraph 42 and Annex 3 of CMM 01(2024) (Interim Management of Bottom Fishing), the Secretariat shall notify the Flag CCP.
+If VMS position reports received by the Secretariat indicate the presence of a fishing vessel in a closed area, or of a fishing vessel excluding those using line and trap methods in an interim protected area, as defined in paragraph 42 and Annex 3 of CMM 01(2024) (Interim Management of Bottom Fishing), the Secretariat shall notify the Flag CCP.
 The Flag CCP shall investigate the matter and provide an explanation within 5 working days to the Secretariat.
 The explanation shall be provided by the Secretariat to the Compliance Committee for consideration at its next annual meeting.

 Data security and confidentiality

-All CCPs, the Secretariat, the SIOFA Scientific Committee and its subsidiary bodies, and any SIOFA VMS provider shall ensure the secure and confidential treatment of VMS data in their respective electronic data processing facilities, in particular where the processing involves transmission over a network.
+All CCPs, the Secretariat, the SIOFA Scientific Committee and its Working Groups, and any SIOFA VMS service provider shall ensure the secure and confidential treatment of VMS data in their respective electronic data processing facilities in accordance with the requirements of CMM 02(2023) (Data Standards), CMM 03(2016) (Data Confidentiality) and Annex 3, in particular where the processing involves transmission over a network, including by using secure internet protocols to ensure secure communications and taking all necessary measures to protect VMS data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure or access, and against all unauthorised forms of processing.

-The Meeting of the Parties shall adopt detailed data security and confidentiality provisions prior to the entry into operation of the SIOFA VMS and shall review the applicability and appropriateness of CMM 03(2016) (Data Confidentiality) to VMS position report security, confidentiality, management and use.

 Entry into operation